 Sample intro template

-- It works with our existing calendars, so you can still book the old way too if you'd like.
+- Robin syncs directly with our existing calendars, so you can still book the old way too if you'd like.
 You can use the browser extension to get better insight into which rooms are available when you need them and book directly from your calendar.

 If you have any questions, both [CHAMPION 2] and I are the best people to ask.